ChihaChoi/Trivia/README.md

 # Real Time Trivia App

 This trivia game uses React for the front-end and node.js for the server.
-Using Socket.io, all the devices connected to the server see the same questions and answers in real time and can compete against eachother using the real time score tracker.
+Using Socket.io, all the devices connected to the server see the same questions and answers in real time and can compete against each other using the real time score tracker.

 ## Installation:
 *installation requires node.js to be installed

+From the terminal, cd into the directory then type the following commands:
 #### Server:
 ```
 cd server
 npm install
 ```
+In another
 #### Client:
 ```
 cd client